Geminids 2021: 10 tips for meteor-watching

 10 tips for watching the Geminids

-1. Watch late night to dawn.
+1. The peak viewing time is around 2 a.m.
 Geminid meteor numbers tend to intensify as evening deepens into late night, with the greatest number of Geminids likely falling an hour or two after midnight, when the meteor shower’s radiant point appears highest in the sky as seen from around the globe.
 That time holds true no matter your time zone.
+In 2021, the waxing gibbous moon will set shortly after 2 a.m. on the peak morning, December 14.
+So there will be a good dark window for viewing from about 3 a.m. to dawn on December 14.
+Those times will hold true for most of the globe.
+Visit Sunrise Sunset Calendars to find the moonset time for your specific location.
+Be sure to check the moonset box.

 2. Get away from city lights.
 For optimum viewing, find a dark place to observe in the country.